A BIG THANK YOU TO OUR COMMUNITY MEMBERS!

 The North Okanagan Good Food Box would like to extend a heartfelt thank you to the many individual community members who make the Good Food Box possible.

 Every dollar and every volunteer hour donated goes towards helping local families eat fresh local produce every month.
-It truly takes a thoughtful and supportive community to come together to make a difference.

 Thank you for your commitment to a healthier North Okanagan!